11ty/11ty-website/src/docs/pagination.md

 ## Paging an Array

 To iterate over a data set and create pages for individual chunks of data, use pagination.
 Enable in your template’s front matter by adding the `pagination` key.

-Consider the following template:
+Consider the following template, which will result in two pages being created, each of which will display two items from `testdata`:

 <seven-minute-tabs>
   <div role="tablist" aria-label="Template Language Chooser">